Exposing the SEP cluster

 If you set the

-flag (default: 30000-32767).
+typefield toNodePort, the Kubernetes control plane allocates a port from a range specified by--service-node-port-rangeflag (default: 30000-32767).
 Each node proxies that port (the same port number on every Node) into your Service.
-Your Service reports the allocated port in its.spec.ports[*].nodePort
+Your Service reports the allocated port in its.spec.ports[*].nodePortfield.

 Using a NodePort gives you the freedom to set up your own load balancing solution, to configure environments that are not fully supported by Kubernetes, or even to expose one or more nodes' IP addresses directly.